kircherlab/80K-Analysis/README.md

   - `03_config_check`: try different configurations for the analysis
   - `04_MPRAlm`: get the data from MPRAsnakeflow and prepare the count matrix for statistical analysis using (bc_MPRAlm) (+ e.g. plots for tiger team)
   - `05_variant_region_list`: get a table which has for each sequence tested the meta data and the additional information (e.g. enformer class, cell-type)
   - `06_variant_analysis`: analysis of the variants in 80K (e.g. signigicant positive and negative log2; enformer group prediction)
 - Resulting data is stored in the group folder `/data/gpfs-1/groups/ag_kircher/work/MPRA/IGVF_Y1_design/project/<folder_name>/`
+- v1 in a file name means there is another notebook or script which is more recent (either data or code wise)
 ### Code
 - missing_sequence_lookup.py: script for finding the missing sequences in the read files by exact matches
   - input: one merged read file (fastq) and the reference set as well as the assignement